guildai/guild.ai/pages/docs/intro.md

   model/weights-0005-0.292.hdf5
 ```

-Each `*.png` file is an image generated by the `predict`
+Each `png` file is an image generated by the `predict` operation.
+You
-operation.
-You can view the images by running `guild view`, clicking
+can view the images by running `guild view`, clicking **Files**, and
-**Files**, and then clicking one of the generated image files.
+then clicking one of the generated image files.

 <img class="md" style="width:660px"
      src="/assets/img/guild-view-predict.png">

 ^ Sample predicted image from Guild View

+If you open Guild View, press `Ctrl-C` in the console to return to a
+command prompt.

 Alternatively, run `guild open` to view the run directory in you
 system file browser.
 From there you can open each of the images in you
 image viewer of choice.

-If the model misclassifies an image, the image name contains
+If the model misclassifies an image, the image name contains the text
-``error``.
-Your run may not contain any errors as the images
+"error".
+Your run may not have errors as the images are randomly
-are randomly selected.
-Try running the operation a few more times to
+selected.
+Try running the operation a few more times to see if the
-see if the model misclassifies an image.
+model misclassifies an image.

+The files under the `models` subdirectory (see file list above) were
+generated by the `train` operation.
+These are used to initialize the
+model weights for use in image class prediction.

 ## Model tests

-Guild provide a test facility that lets you verify model behavior.
+Guild provides a test facility for verifying model behavior.
 The
-primary method of testing a model is to run its operations and check
+primary test method is to run operations and to check the contents of
-the contents of generated files.
-Guild tests exercise model code at a
-high level and ensure that they work as expected.
+generated files.

+For more information, see [Tests](term:test).

 ### Example